neowisard/sunny_narrator/README.md

 2. The country for the target language is also important to specify to adhere to the nuances of cultural context during translation.
 3. Optionally, two neural networks can be used for translation: one for direct translation and corrections, and the second for evaluating translation quality and proofreading (i.e., optimized for the target language).
 Specify the same parameters for both neural networks if you only have one, or specify `API_BASE2` for a smarter or more optimized neural network for the target language.
    I use llama.cpp locally and run Mistral 24 Instruct for the main translation and Gemma 27B for proofreading.
 At a speed of 10 tokens/second, translating books with text around 500KB takes a day.
-4. Try to specify a maximum chunk size of no more than 16000 bytes, and half that amount for the neural network.
+4. Try to specify a maximum chunk size of no more than 16000 bytes, and 1/3 that amount for the neural network.
    As of May 2025th, the quality of the response slightly degrades (by a few percent) at a context length of more than 8,000 tokens.
 5. The `vocabulary` feature  .The `VOCAB` parameter specifies preferred translation pairs in the form of `source_lang=target_lang`, it can be made with NER Spacy feature.